-Hence, Δ{β} is expressed as a percentage, where a zero value represents perfect agreement between β{nino} and β{nino} , a positive value of, e.g., 50% means that β{nino} is 50% larger than β{nino} , etc. In general, β values in the tropical Pacific and over eastern Africa and the western tropical Indian Ocean are 40 to 80% larger during El Niño years and this result is consistent for both initialization dates.
-However, in other regions, results differ depending on the initialization date, e.g. in north western Africa or the North Pacific region for the effect of SAM on the Z200 field.
-Causal maps for MCA mode 2 and for the ENSO years versus neutral years (i.e. analysing El Niño and La Niña years together and separating them from neutral years) are displayed in Figs. S17S17-S19S20 in the Supplementary Material and show similar results.
-Thus, we conclude that in general ENSO does not alter the sign and spatial patterns of tropical - extratropical teleconnection qualitatively, but can modify the strength of these connections in some specific areas, especially close to the only exception being the ENSO region itself, where El Niño years see a more prominent causal effect over the tropical central Pacific and La Niña years over the Maritime Continent, the equator.
+Causal maps for MCA mode 2 and for the ENSO years versus neutral years (i.e. analysing El Niño and La Niña years 545 together and separating them from neutral years) are displayed in Figs. S17-S20 in the Supplementary Material and show similar results.
+Thus, we conclude that in general ENSO does not alter the sign and spatial patterns of tropical - extratropical teleconnection qualitatively, the only exception being the ENSO region itself, where El Niño years see a more prominent causal effect over the tropical central Pacific and La Niña years over the Maritime Continent.

-4 Discussion
+550 4 Discussion

 In this work, we have provided a process-guided statistical analysis, built on causal discovery, of the representation of boreal summer tropical-extratropical intraseasonal teleconnections in the Northern Hemisphere in SEAS5 seasonal forecasts by ECMWF.
-We have analysed the two first modes of covariability identified using maximum covariance analysis (MCA) between weekly geopotential height (Z200) and convective activity (OLR) fields in reanalysis data from the ERA5 dataset for the period 1993-2016.
+We have analysed the two first modes of covariability identified using maximum covariance analysis (MCA) between weekly geopotential height (Z200) and convective activity (OLR) fields in reanalysis data from the ERA5 dataset for

+555 the period 1993-2016.
 The first MCA mode shows the South Asian monsoon (SAM) paired with the circumglobal teleconnection pattern (CGT), while the second MCA mode shows the western North Pacific summer monsoon (WNPSM) paired with the North Pacific High (NPH).
-Causal maps showing the causal effect of these four patterns on Northern

-Hemisphere Z200 and OLR fields at 1-week lead time for 1979-2020 (Fig. S1, see Supplementary Material) and 1993-2016 (Fig. 3) are largely consistent with results obtained with ERA-Interim data for the period 1979-2018 (Di Capua et al., 2020).
+Causal maps showing the causal effect of these four patterns on Northern Hemisphere Z200 and OLR fields at 1-week lead time for 1979-2020 (Fig. S1, see Supplementary Material) and 1993-2016 (Fig. 3) are largely consistent with results obtained with ERA-Interim data for the period 1979-2018 (Di Capua et al., 2020).